gcanti/tcomb-form/README.md

 # Contributions

+Thanks so much to [Chris Pearce](https://github.com/Chrisui) for pointing me in the right direction and for supporting me in the v0.4 rewrite.

 Special thanks to [William Lubelski](https://github.com/lubelski) ([@uiwill](https://twitter.com/uiwill)), without him this library would be less magic.

 Thanks to [Esa-Matti Suuronen](https://github.com/epeli) for the excellent `humanize()` function.